Training program requirements

 • The self-assessment questionnaire.
 This questionnaire provides an insight as to how you view yourself and compares these results with the feedback provided.

-Upon completion and submission of all three components, you will receive a report from CFEP Surveys.
-You will be required to complete a mandatory reflection activity comprising an interview with your ME and a written self-reflective exercise.
+Upon completion and submission of all three components, you'll receive a report from CFEP Surveys.
+You'll be required to complete a mandatory reflection activity including an interview with your medical educator and a written self-reflective exercise.

-If you completed an MSF within one year prior to commencing PEP SP, you may not need to complete a new one provided your existing MSF survey is approved by your ME.
+If you completed an MSF within the last 12 months, you may not need to complete a new one.
+(Your existing MSF survey will need to be approved by your medical educator.)

-During a direct observation, the assessor will observe you while you are consulting with patients in your practice.
-Direct observations will be conducted virtually via videoconferencing.
-To records their feedback, the assessor will use a standardised and widely used assessment tool: the Mini-Clinical Evaluation Exercise (Mini-CEX).
-The criteria considered during the observations can be found in the mini-CEX rubric and mini-CEX rating form.
+During a mini-CEX, a direct observation, the assessor will observe you (via videoconferencing) while you’re consulting with patients in your practice.
+To record their feedback, the assessor will use a standardised assessment tool, the mini-CEX (mini-clinical evaluation exercise).
+Refer to the mini-CEX rubric and mini-CEX rating form for information on the criteria.

-The date and time of the assessment will be booked in advance, so make sure that you are ready for the start of the consultation and ensure you have two devices capable of internet connection (e.g. office computer, plus a laptop or tablet).
+The date and time of the assessment will be booked in advance, so make sure you’re ready for the start of the consultation and ensure you have two devices capable of internet connection (eg an office computer, plus a laptop or tablet) and photo ID for the assessor to confirm your identify at the beginning of the assessment.
+AI transcribing software is not permitted and must be switched off.

 Ensure reception is aware of the assessment and arranges your appointment book appropriately.
 Schedule 30 minutes for each patient to allow for observation and feedback.